Long-Term Follow-Up Program

 Care options if your original disease comes back

-In-person care: LTFU provides in-person, follow-up care, including complete yearly evaluations and specialized care at the LTFU Clinic on the sixth floor of SCCA South Lake Union.
+In-person care: LTFU provides in-person, specialized care at the LTFU Clinic on the sixth floor of the South Lake Union clinic.

-Most LTFU patients return for at least one in-person annual evaluation.
+Most allogeneic (donor) transplant LTFU patients return for at least one in-person annual evaluation.